ruchir321/career-ai/README.md

 ## data available

-### Job tracker spreadsheet
+1. Job tracker spreadsheet

-job application folder.
-Each folder contains:

-1. Job description pdf (almost all job apping folder have it)
+2. Job description pdf (almost all job apping folder have it)
-2. Resume
+3. Resume

-Job posting webpage (if it is still live)
+4. Job posting webpage (if it is still live)

 ## RAG application

-As a user I would like to input my job descriptions to find common job requirements
+As a user I would like to:

+1. input my job descriptions to find common job requirements
+2. Find jobs which are relevant to a set of requirements

 ## Frontend